fthygtl/Blakjack-Game/README.md

 # project

-it is blakjack game project that made by Fatih YiğiteL, Bahadır Ünal and Abdusselam Koç.
+It is blakjack game project that made by Fatih YiğiteL, Bahadır Ünal and Abdusselam Koç.